If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 If you have any questions please feel free to contact our offices located in The Woodlands and Woodville, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Peripheral artery disease can pose a serious risk to your health.
-It can increase the risk of stroke and heart attack.
-If you have symptoms of peripheral artery disease, consult with Dr. James Kutchback from James Kutchback, DPM, ABLES, CWS-P. Our doctor will assess your condition and provide you with quality foot and ankle treatment.
+Preventing falls among the elderly is very important.
+If you are older and have fallen or fear that you are prone to falling, consult with Dr. James Kutchback from James Kutchback, DPM, ABLES, CWS-P. Our doctor will assess your condition and provide you with quality advice and care.

 If you have any questions, please feel free to contact our offices located in The Woodlands and Woodville, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.